vinkla/instagram/README.md

 ```

 ## Documentation
 The original [API documentation](https://github.com/cosenary/Instagram-PHP-API) is located in [@cosenary's repository](https://github.com/cosenary/Instagram-PHP-API).
-There you can find [example snippets and tutorials](https://github.com/cosenary/Instagram-PHP-API#more-examples-and-tutorials).
+There you can read more about [example snippets and tutorials](https://github.com/cosenary/Instagram-PHP-API#more-examples-and-tutorials).

 ## License